 Above the equator, it is moving at more than 1000mph.
 Newton’s first law states that it must continue doing so, in a straight line, unless an external force is applied.
 This would imply that it should simply fly off in to space, like mud from a spinning football!
 Fortunately, we have gravity to hold it down – so what does happen?

 If we have two opposing forces – centrifugal versus gravity – acting on a fluid medium then that medium will move in the direction of least resistance, in effect it will move sideways – towards the poles.
-We should find that we have a ‘bulge’ at the equator as the atmosphere tries to expand, to fly off, constrained by gravity holding it back with a corresponding increase in pressure, coupled with a slow pole-ward movement of the atmospheric body.
+We should find that we have a ‘bulge’ at the equator as the atmosphere tries to expand, to fly off, constrained by gravity holding it back, with a corresponding increase in pressure, coupled with a slow pole-ward movement of the atmospheric body.
 The balance in this system is extremely delicate, the slightest change can result in significant movement of the masses involved.